ensdomains/ens-twitter-api/README.md

 ### WIP

-### /tweet/registrations
+### /tweet/registered

 Example message

+- `#ensregistrations 1 .eth name has been registered in the last 1 hour
 - vitalik.eth was just registered for 1 year(s) https://app.ens.domains/name/vitalik.eth`

-### /tweet/expirations
+### /tweet/expired

-Tweets when a user is expired, released, and available with no premium
+Tweets when a domain is expired

 Example message

+- #ensrexpirations 1 .eth name got expired in the last 1 hour
 - vitalik.eth was just expired and will be relased in 90 days

+### /tweet/released

+Tweets when a domain is released

+Example message

+- #ensrexpirations 1 .eth name got released in the last 1 hour
 - vitalik.eth was just released and available for registration with premium at https://app.ens.domains/name/vitalik.eth

+### /tweet/nopremium

+Tweets when a domain is available with no premium

+Example message

+- #ensnopremium 1 .eth name became avaialble for registration with no premium in the last 1 hour
 - vitalik.eth is now available for registration with no premium at https://app.ens.domains/name/vitalik.eth

 ## Setup